Chinese Input Methods

 Selecting IBus Chinese Input Methods in Ubuntu 10, 11, 12 or 13:

-Select the input method(s) you want and click the "Add" button.
-Below you can see that I selected all of the ibus-table Chinese phonetic input methods, skipping the non-phonetic Wubi86, Cangjie 3 and Cangjie 5, and also selected two useful items from ibus-m17n, "Chinese - pinyin (m17n)" for Pinyin with tone marks, and "Chinese - bopomofo (m17n)" for Bopomofo/Zhuyin symbols:
+You will not see "m17n" IMEs in the list after Ubuntu 10.10, unless you separately get ibus-m17n.
+In the example from 12.04 below, you can see that I selected all of the ibus-table Chinese phonetic input methods, skipping the non-phonetic Wubi86, Cangjie 3 and Cangjie 5, and also selected two useful items from ibus-m17n, "Chinese - pinyin (m17n)" for Pinyin with tone marks, and "Chinese - bopomofo (m17n)" for Bopomofo/Zhuyin symbols.
+Close the settings window, and you're done.
+Mostly.

-Please don't forget this next step even if everything seems to be working fine: when you make a change in IBus Preferences, I recommend that you always click on the keyboard icon and select "Restart".
+Please don't forget this next step in 12.04, 12.10, or 13.04, even if everything seems to be working fine: when you make a change in IBus Preferences, I recommend that you always click on the keyboard icon and select "Restart".

 Configuring the input methods for Pinyin or Zhuyin, and other options:

 After restarting IBus, if the keyboard menu still says No input window instead of listing your input methods, open an application like gedit or OpenOffice Writer and click inside a document.
-If that still doesn't work, click on the floating keyboard panel (which can be set to always appear as described above).
+If that still doesn't work, click on the floating keyboard panel (which before 13.10 could be set to always appear as described above).
 And if all else fails, try another Restart of IBus (also described above).

 Now the menu should show all the input methods you've selected.
 But I find IBus to still be annoyingly unstable sometimes, and that it is best controlled from the floating language panel instead of from the keyboard menu.
-Therefore I suggest you go back to that Preferences item on the keyboard menu just once more, to bring up IBus Preferences panel where you can tell it to always show the language panel:
+Therefore, in 12.04-13.04 I suggest you go back to that Preferences item on the keyboard menu just once more, to bring up IBus Preferences panel where you can tell it to always show the language panel.
+This was missing from 13.10 at launch, and I'll get into that issue next.

 Let's start by configuring the Chewing input method.
 Chewing supports Pinyin and Zhuyin (Bopomofo), and also other non-input methods including the non-phonetic E-Ten (Yi Tian).